AnasMansouri2/Formula1-Azure-Databricks-Pipeline/README.md

 # Formula 1 Data Lakehouse — Azure Databricks

-A production-style, incrementally-orchestrated data lakehouse built on Azure Databricks, processing Formula 1 historical data (via the [jolpica-f1](https://github.com/jolpica/jolpica-f1) API, Ergast format) through a full Medallion Architecture — from raw file ingestion to BI-ready dashboards, with automated batch orchestration and no manual parameters required after the first run.
+A production-style, incrementally-orchestrated data lakehouse built on Azure Databricks, processing Formula 1 historical data (structured and semi-structured)  through a full Medallion Architecture — from raw file ingestion to BI-ready dashboards, with automated batch orchestration and no manual parameters required after the first run.

 ## Why this project